ewenchou/ewenchou.github.io/_posts/2016-04-12-asking-for-traffic.md

 * How's traffic to work for Bob?
 * How's traffic to school from home?

 Next, I designed the intent schema for my skill.
+I used one intent with multiple slots:

+* `Person`: This is the name of the person for which to get traffic times (optional, with a default value)
+* `Start`: This is the name of the starting place (optional)
+* `Destination`: This is the name of the destination place (required)

 {% highlight json %}
 {